Trust, confidence between countries will be hardest hit in US-China trade war, says PM Lee

 On the impact a potential trade war might have on Singapore, Mr Lee said that the numerical impact in terms of trade volume and trade tariffs can be estimated and “probably is not enormous”.

-However, the indirect impact on bilateral trust and confidence between China and America will be greatly affected.
+However, the indirect impact on bilateral trust and confidence between China and America, as well as confidence in a multilateral trading system which all countries depend on will be greatly affected.

 “In terms of the difficulty they will have cooperating in so many different areas where the world depends on them cooperating, in terms of the awkwardness and the sourness in the relationship which would make it very difficult for all the countries in Asia who are trying very hard to become friends with both, or stay friends with both,” Mr Lee said.